Theragatha - The Verses of the Senior Monks

 In my third rainy season,

-The mass of darkness was torn apart.
+The mass of darkness was shattered.

 Ajina

-129Even someone with the three knowledges,
+129Even a master of the three knowledges,

-Is looked down on for being unknown
+is looked down on for being unknown

-130But a person who gets food and drink
+who gets food and drink

-Is honored by them,
+is honored by them,

-Even if they are of bad character.
+even if they are of bad character.

 Meḷajina